PrairieLearn/PrairieLearn/docs/assessment.md

 - If a zone has `bestQuestions`, then, of the questions in this zone, only `bestQuestions` with the highest number of awarded points will count toward the total points.

+### Points for individual questions

-Each question may be assigned _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are assigned manually by a human grader).
-By default, if a question sets a value to `points`, questions with a grading method set to Manual will be assigned only manual points, while other questions will be assigned only auto points.
-However, it is possible to set both auto points and manual points to the question, by using `autoPoints` and `manualPoints` in a question.
+Each question is assigned a set number of _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are [assigned manually by a human grader](manualGrading.md)).

+Auto-grading points are set using the `autoPoints` value.
+For Exam-type assessments, this option can be set to a single value (in which case a single attempt is allowed), or using an array of values, where each value corresponds to an attempt.
+For Homework-type assessments, the number of `autoPoints` corresponds to the initial value of a correct attempt.
+Students can attempt the same question again until they get a correct answer and full auto points.
+Manual grading points are set using the `manualPoints`.
 It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.

+For Homework-type assessments, it is also possible to set a value to `maxAutoPoints`.
+If this value is used, then once a student gets a correct answer with the full value of `autoPoints`, the student is able to get additional points for a new attempt, typically with a new question variant.
+Every new correct answer adds up `autoPoints` points, up to a maximum of `maxAutoPoints`.
+Answers with partial credit do not accumulate, and their partial points are added only to previous correct answers.
+For example, if `autoPoints` is 3 and `maxAutoPoints` is 12, then each correct answer adds 3 points to the question, up to a maximum total of 12 points.

-Note that, to avoid ambiguity, it is an error to use both `points` and `autoPoints`, or `points` and `manualPoints`, in the same question.
+A question may also set a value to `points` instead of `autoPoints` and `manualPoints`.
+If this option is used, questions with a grading method set to Manual will be assigned only manual points, while questions with other grading methods will be assigned only auto points.
+To avoid ambiguity, it is an error to use both `points` and `autoPoints`, or `points` and `manualPoints`, in the same question.
+If `points` is used, then `maxPoints` should be used instead of `maxAutoPoints`.

 ## Assessment and question instances and resetting assessments

 PrairieLearn distinguishes between _assessments_ and _assessment instances_.
 An _assessment_ is determined by the code in an `assessments` directory, and is something like "Midterm 1".
 Given an assessment, PrairieLearn needs to generate the random set of questions and question variants for each student, and it is this selection that is the _assessment instance_ for the student.
 There is only one copy of each assessment, but every student has their own assessment instance.
 The rules for updating assessment instances differ between `Homework` and `Exam` assessments.

 **`Exam` assessment updates:** Exam assessment instances are generated when the student starts the exam, and they are never automatically deleted, regenerated, or updated, even when the original assessment is changed in some way.
 This is a safety mechanism to avoid having students' assessments changed during an exam.
-However, if you want to force the regeneration of assessment instances then you can do so with the "reset" button on instructor view of the assessment.
+However, if you want to force the regeneration of assessment instances then you can do so by deleting assessment instances in the "Students" tab.
 While writing an assessment you might need to do this many times.
 Once an assessment is live, you should of course be very careful about doing this (basically, don't do it on a production server once an assessment is underway).

 **`Homework` assessment updates:** New questions added to Homeworks will be automatically integrated into student homeworks currently in progress.
 Updates to `maxPoints` or `maxBonusPoints` will take effect the next time a student grades a question.
 A student's "points" and "percentage score" will never decrease.

 ## Assessment points

-A student's percentage score will be determined by the number of points they have obtained, divided by the value of `maxPoints` (subject to the rules associated to [`credit`](accessControl.md#credit) in assessment access rules).
+A student's percentage score will be determined by the number of points they have obtained, divided by the value of `maxPoints` for the assessment (subject to the rules associated to [`credit`](accessControl.md#credit) in assessment access rules).

 ```json
 {